CS2103AUG2016-W15-C3/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to list tasks
 2. Taskell shows a list of tasks
 3. User requests to edit the task in the list
-4. AddressBook edits the person's task, including its' deadline <br>
+4. Taskell edits the user's task, including its' deadline <br>

-> Use case ends
+Use case ends

 **Extensions**